TWWinde/Medical-Images-Synthesis/README.md

 # Overview

 This repository is about my master research project (Forschungsarbeit), which generates realistic looking medical images from semantic label maps.
 In addition, many different images can be generated from any given label map by simply resampling a noise vector.
+We implemented [Oasis](https://arxiv.org/abs/2012.04781)-generator, which is based on SPADE and Wavelet-discriminator.

 ## Setup